 The ottoman (or small loveseat) is a fabulous way to create more usable space and make a primary bedroom seem larger (assuming the room does have enough space for an ottoman or small loveseat at the foot of the bed).

 Notice how the large window makes the bedroom look so much larger.
 This bedroom was designed by Denise Macedo Architects.
 See the rest of the home here.

 Full Wall Floor-to-Ceiling Storage

-Adding full wall, floor-to-ceiling storage units is a very good use of bedroom space, especially smaller master bedrooms.
+Adding full wall, floor-to-ceiling storage units is a very good use of bedroom space, especially smaller primary bedrooms.

-All white master bedrooms can give the illusion of looking larger than they are.
+All white primary bedrooms can give the illusion of looking larger than they are.
 Shop this look.

-The lower bed creates more space giving the impression of a larger master bedroom.
+The lower bed creates more space giving the impression of a larger primary bedroom.
 Shop this look here.

 The nightstands above flanking the bed are ideal for small bedrooms because they provide drawer storage, a surface for nightstand elements such as an alarm clock, books, magazines, tablet, mobile phone, etc. and then there is shelving above.
 Source: Zillow DigsTM.